 At home fitness is going from strength to strength

 According to Google’s Coronavirus: A Month in Search report, exercise related searches are now trending around the world.
 Specifically, users are seeking free at home workout videos more than ever before.

-This is awesome, not only because exercise is great for us but because it gives personal trainers a new way to work remotely while restrictions prevent them from working in person.
+This is awesome, not only because exercise is great for us and helps us maintain our sleep cycles, but also because it gives personal trainers a new way to work remotely while restrictions prevent them from working in person but because it gives personal trainers a new way to work remotely while restrictions prevent them from working in person.
 Australian fitness expert Chloe Ting is one of the most popular examples.

 Subscriptions services are growing